 Curaçao Seasonal Dive Planner

-With no more than three degree's difference between average summer and winter air temperature and very low annual rainfall, the main factor affecting diving in Curaçao is the wind.
-The trade winds blow year-round, but are highest from January through April.
+With no more than a few degrees difference between average summer and winter air temperature and very low annual rainfall, the main factor affecting diving in Curaçao is the wind.
+The trade winds blow year-round but are highest from January through April.
 The best dive months are June through November.
-Very little diving is done on Curaçao's north coast because of rough seas.
+Very little diving is done on Curaçao’s north coast because of rough seas.
 However, for short periods between August and December, the water is calm enough to allow diving.
-I've heard two different tales of diving the north side.
-One experience involved lots of sharks, the other disappointment.
-Water temperatures vary from mid-70s in the winter to mid-80s in the summer.
+Experiences of diving the north side can vary.
+One experience might involve lots of sharks, the other disappointment.
+Water temperatures vary from 75°F (24°C) in the winter to 85°F (29°c) in the summer.

 Attention!